cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 This could have come straight from "73 Rules of Spycraft" or the "Selected SOE Training Lectures".

 A new concept here (or really, an formalization of concepts already discussed): A "check route" is a long travel path using multiple means of transit and across multiple different environments that is designed to force any surveillance operations to expose themselves or break off.
-So, get on a bus, travel by car, walk through a mall...
-It's not *impossible* to follow someone effectively through all of these environment and transportation changes, but it becomes progressively harder to do without slipping up the more changes are stacked on each other.
+So, get on a bus, travel by car, walk through a mall… It's not *impossible* to follow someone effectively through all of these environment and transportation changes, but it becomes progressively harder to do without slipping up the more changes are stacked on each other.

 ### Emergency Methods for Re-Connecting the Network